Sam Fox: Civic participation and philanthropy

-For more than 40 years, Fox has been active in St. Louis civic affairs.
-He served two terms as chairman and one as president of the St. Louis Areas Council Boy Scouts of America; is former president of the board of commissioners of the Saint Louis Art Museum; and is a lifetime member of the Art Museum's board of trustees.
+For more than 40 years, Fox was active in St. Louis civic affairs.
+He served two terms as chairman and one as president of the St. Louis Area's Boy Scouts of America Council.
+He was also former president of the board of commissioners of the Saint Louis Art Museum and was a lifetime member of the Art Museum's board of trustees.
 In 2003 he also served as chair of the $63 million capital campaign of the United Way of Greater St. Louis.
 From 1998 to 2004 he served as chairman of a $1.5 billion capital campaign for his alma mater, Washington University in St. Louis, and from 1999 to 2001 he served as vice chairman of the board of trustees.
 In 2004 the university's board of trustees elected him a lifetime voting trustee.
-He serves or has served on the boards of the Barnes-Jewish Hospital, the Saint Louis Symphony Orchestra, the Saint Louis Science Center, the Saint Louis Zoo, the Opera Theatre of Saint Louis, the Arts and Education Council of St. Louis, the St. Louis Muny Opera, and Forest Park Forever.
+He served on the boards of the Barnes-Jewish Hospital, the Saint Louis Symphony Orchestra, the Saint Louis Science Center, the Saint Louis Zoo, the Opera Theatre of Saint Louis, the Arts and Education Council of St. Louis, the St. Louis Muny Opera, and Forest Park Forever.
 In 2003 he was named St. Louis Citizen of the Year by the Post-Dispatch and a committee of the award's former recipients.

-Outside of St.Louis, Fox serves on the boards of the Horatio Alger Association of Distinguished Americans, based in Alexandria, Virginia; the King Baudouin Foundation United States, a New York-based nonprofit that helps U.S. donors achieve their philanthropic goals in Europe and Africa; and The Washington Center, the largest independent, nonprofit academic internship program in the United States.
-In addition, through the Fox Family Foundation, a private philanthropy he and his wife established in 1986, Fox has provided financial assistance to hundreds of charitable organizations in St. Louis and around the world.
+Outside of St.Louis, Fox served on the boards of the Horatio Alger Association of Distinguished Americans, based in Alexandria, Virginia; the King Baudouin Foundation United States, a New York-based nonprofit that helps U.S. donors achieve their philanthropic goals in Europe and Africa; and The Washington Center, the largest independent, nonprofit academic internship program in the United States.
+In addition, through the Fox Family Foundation, a private philanthropy he and his wife established in 1986, Fox provided financial assistance to hundreds of charitable organizations in St. Louis and around the world.

-Fox has also received numerous other honors and awards, including the Woodrow Wilson Award for Corporate Citizenship, the Marco Polo Award from the People's Republic of China, the Thomas Jefferson Award from the Missouri Historical Society, and the Sword of Ignatius Loyola Award from Saint Louis University.
-In 2004, Washington University dedicated its new Sam Fox School of Design & Visual Arts, and also awarded him with an honorary doctorate of laws degree.
+Fox received numerous other honors and awards, including the Woodrow Wilson Award for Corporate Citizenship, the Marco Polo Award from the People's Republic of China, the Thomas Jefferson Award from the Missouri Historical Society, and the Sword of Ignatius Loyola Award from Saint Louis University.
+In 2004, Washington University dedicated its new Sam Fox School of Design & Visual Arts, and also awarded him an honorary doctorate of laws degree.
 Saint Louis University awarded Fox an honorary doctorate of public service in 2000.